Dear writer and small business owner,

 *Now, if you withered even a bit at the word “blog” because you know how necessary blogging is for your business and books’ visibility and sales, yet “write a blog” has been languishing on your *should do* list for so long that the mere mention of it stresses you out … then the help you need is here, and it’s time to listen up.

-*Or you can simply scroll down, sign up to get the discount on The Blogshop Self-Guided Course for Small Business Owners & Writers I’ve created specifically for you, and finally get to work.
+*Or you can simply scroll down, sign up for The Blogshop Self-Guided Course for Small Business Owners & Writers I’ve created specifically for you, and finally get to work.

 Not Blogging with Good Intentions